brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 }
 ````

-This will send a notification to the user's device when the download is complete if they have moved our app to the background.
+Now our users will receive a system notification as soon as the episode is finished downloading, even if they have moved our app to the background.

 Specifically, our application requested permission to the `audio-channel-content`, `storage`, and `systemXHR` APIs.
 Let's take a look at how these were used.